 After slicing your tomatoes and vegan mozzarella, let's assemble the prefect layered caprese salad with grilled peaches.
 We recommend an oval or circular platter or plate, but really any shape will do.

-Now you’ve assembled a gorgeous layered vegan caprese with grilled peaches, and drizzled the platter with your homemade balsamic vinaigrette.
-The final step is a sprinkle of crunchy flaky salt and a handful of fresh basil leaves for garnish!
+Now you've assembled a gorgeous layered vegan caprese with grilled peaches, and drizzled the platter with your homemade balsamic vinaigrette.
+The final step is a sprinkle of flaky salt, freshly cracked black pepper and a handful of fresh basil leaves for garnish!

 We took classic flavors up a notch for this vegan caprese by adding sweet grilled peaches and a flavorful balsamic vinaigrette drizzle to fresh tomato and dairy-free mozzarella.